anBertoli/go-microservice-project/README.md

 }
 ```

-Finally we can wire everything together, typically in our main function.
+Finally, we can wire everything together, typically in our main function.
 The order of the middlewares
 could be changed based on your specific needs.

 ```go